-STATE OF NETWORK
+STATE OF THE NETWORK

 Partner agencies of the Food Bank work every day of the week to achieve the mission of the Central Texas Food Bank and end hunger in our communities.
-While every agency is necessary to achieve our mission the Food Bank acknowledges there are sites working in different ways to not only shorten their distribution line but end the line.
-The Food Bank offers a special thanks to our 10 Platinum partner agencies for 2017: Blessings from God Food Pantry, The Caring Place, Churches Touching Lives for Christ, Covenant United Methodist Church, Hays County Food Bank, Helping Hands Ministries of Belton, Hill Country Community Ministries, LACare, Leander Church of Christ and Round Rock Serving Center.
+While every agency is necessary to achieve our mission, the Food Bank acknowledges there are sites working to not only shorten their distribution line, but end the line altogether.
+The Food Bank offers a special thanks to our 12 Platinum partner agencies for 2018: Hays County Food Bank, Helping Hands Dripping Springs, Hill Country Community Ministries, LA Care, Leander Church of Christ, Love of Christ, Operation Liberty Hill, Reveal Resource Center, Round Rock Serving Center, Shepherd's Heart- Taylor, Shepherd's Heart- Waco, and Southside Church of Christ Food Pantry.
 These partner agencies are going the extra mile to provide outstanding service to meet the needs of the people in their communities.